DavidKarnik/todolist/README.md

 # ToDo List

-Project of webpage ToDo list with monolite architecture.
+Project of webpage ToDo list with monolite architecture and MongoDB.

 #### Logic